Christmas Eve (1947 film): Production

 The film was produced by Benedict Bogeaus who had previously made an episodic film On Our Merry Way.
 This involved using multiple stars in different storylines so they could be filmed at different times.
 In November 1946 Bogeaus announced that Raft, Scott and Brent would star.
 Each star would film for two weeks individually and then act together for one week.
-Filming started 18 November with the Brent-Joan Blondell sequence.
+Filming started on 18 November with the Brent-Joan Blondell sequence.

 Dolores Moran, who appeared in the cast, was Bogeaus' wife at the time.
 The film marked Ann Harding's first appearance since It Happened on Fifth Avenue.

 The film was financed through money from Walter E. Heller & Co, a finance company.

 During filming, George Raft suffered first-degree burns in his right leg when a maritime engine caught fire and set his clothes alight.

 Reception

 Critical

 The Los Angeles Times said the premise of the film had "considerable appeal" but the "plot lacked cohesion" and the story was done in by its "slow pace".